shreyagrg/shreyagrg/README.md

 - 👋 Hi, I’m Shreya, a recent Computer Science graduate.
 - 👀 I’m interested in Cyber Security, Software Development and Artificial Intelligence.
 - 🌱 I’m currently learning Korean language in Duolingo.
-- 📫 How to reach me: @shreyagrg
+- 📫 How to reach me: @www.linkedin.com/in/shreya-gurung
 - ⚡ Fun fact: I love to paint - mostly watercolor and acrylic.

 <!---